jpvergara16/Project-Nanodegree-Neighborhood-Map/README.md

 ```
 ```
 ## Project Description:
 - This project is the fifth major project for the Front-End Nanodegree Program by [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-This application is a local neighborhood map listing at some of 2017's best asian BBQ dining around Orange County, California - ranging from the top 5 best matched establishments among Korean, Chinese, Japanese, Vietnamese and Filipino restaurants on Yelp.com.
+This application is a local neighborhood map listing some of the best asian cuisine around Irvine, California - ranging from the top 5 best matched establishments among Korean, Chinese, Japanese, Vietnamese and Filipino restaurants on Foursquare.

 ## Project Criteria:
 - Develop a single-page application featuring a map of a particular neighborhood.